OSSE300/500

 Expression of Interest

-The School of Law, Business School, and the School of Humanities, Arts, and Social Sciences are pleased to offer our students an exciting opportunity to participate in a 21 day Taiwan Study Program in Trimester 2 2024.
+The School of Law and the School of Humanities, Arts, and Social Sciences are pleased to offer our students an exciting opportunity to participate in a 14 day Taiwan Study Program in Trimester 2 2025.
 Students are invited to submit an expression of interest, by the date shown below.
-The program provides students with unique opportunities to build global networks and to learn Taiwanese legal system, politics and international relations, business, society, culture, history, and indigenous issues with a special reference of Taiwan in the Asia Pacific region.
+The program provides students with unique opportunities to build global networks and to learn Taiwanese legal system, politics and international relations, business, society, culture, history, and Indigenous issues with a special reference of Taiwan in the Asia Pacific region.
 In addition to classroom lectures and discussion, student’s learning experiences will be enriched through a series of field trips, professional visits, as well as memorable cultural activities.

 All activities will be at Fu Jen Catholic University, New Taipei City unless otherwise noted.